mrdipeshashah/Big-Query-Google-Analytics-Organic-Brand-Signals/README.md

 #### 3. The Friction Node: Escalation & Login Hubs (`escalation_total_sessions`)
 * **Strategic Role:** Aggregates entries directly onto account portals, contact forms, help docs, and support centers.
 * **Business Impact:** This represents your **revenue drainage metric**.
 High traffic share here proves that users are utilizing search engines as a diagnostic tool to fix broken experiences.
 When this bucket balloons, it introduces negative friction that starves the homepage intent engine and suppresses conversion rates.

----

-### FRAMEWORK TO IDENTIFYING FUNNEL TENSION

-Every business operates under unique technical frameworks, analytics teams must audit their specific ecosystem to identify which pages are pulling users away from the conversion track:

-* **SaaS/Subscription Models:** Focus heavily on isolating the main authentication gateways (`/login`, `/signin`, `/reset-password`).
-High search volume targeting these keywords implies app authentication loops or broken session cookies.
-* **E-Commerce/Retail Engines:** Map out customer service escalations (`/contact-us`, `/returns-refunds`, `/shipping-tracking`).
-If organic entries jump on these pages, users are likely hunting down delayed packages or struggling to update cart parameters.
-* **Lead Generation Platforms:** Monitor structural operational assets (`/help/`, `/faq/`, `/support/`).

-By defining these custom nodes in your SQL case statements, you can clearly track the tension balance in the Data Studio dashboard.
-If homepage share drops while your custom escalation nodes climb, the data provides an immediate, early warning signal that system friction is actively damaging revenue.

 # CONTEXTUAL NUANCE & CHECKLIST